canonical/cloud-init/doc/sources/smartos/README.rst

  * enable_motd_sys_info
  * iptables_disable

+This list can be changed through system config of variable 'no_base64_decode'.

 This means that user-script and user-data as well as other values can be base64 encoded.
 Since Cloud-init can only guess as to whether or not something is truly base64 encoded, the following meta-data keys are hints as to whether or not to base64 decode something:
-  * decode_base64: Except for excluded keys, attempt to base64 decode the values.
+  * base64_all: Except for excluded keys, attempt to base64 decode the values.
 If the value fails to decode properly, it will be returned in its text
-  * base_64_encoded: A comma deliminated list of which values are base64 encoded.
+  * base64_keys: A comma deliminated list of which keys are base64 encoded.
+  * b64-<key>:
+    for any key, if there exists an entry in the metadata for 'b64-<key>' Then 'b64-<key>' is expected to be a plaintext boolean indicating whether or not its value is encoded.
-  * no_base64_decode: This is a configuration setting (i.e. /etc/cloud/cloud.cfg.d)
-        that sets which values should not be base64 decoded.
+  * no_base64_decode: This is a configuration setting (i.e. /etc/cloud/cloud.cfg.d) that sets which values should not be base64 decoded.